Island County Noxious Weed Control Program (ICNWCP)

 Spartina anglica is a non-native invasive plant species found in the intertidal zone of North Puget Sound.
 Referred to as a bioengineer, the plant is able to accrete sediments, altering elevation.
-The result of this increased elevation can be as dramatic as creating a salt march where a mud flat once existed.
+The result of this increased elevation can be as dramatic as creating a salt marsh where a mud flat once existed.
 This can cause major disruptions to native marine habitat.Photo of spartina, a class A noxious weed

 Intentionally introduced as a shoreline stabilizer in the early 1960s, spartina was believed to be sterile.
 Only after firm establishment was it discovered that spartina reproduced vegetatively as well as through viable seed production.
 Drift card studies indicate that spartina seeds and root fragments quite likely spread from Port Susan Bay to the Hood Canal region and from the Georgia Basin, near Vancouver, B.C., to North Puget Sound.
 In 1975, the total infestation of North Puget Sound was estimated to total less than 15 acres.
 By 1997, there were approximately 430 solid acres of spartina found in seven North Puget Sound counties.